xingshulin/dockers/jenkins-slave-android/README.md

-android slave for jenkins, contained by docker
+android slave for jenkins, empowered by docker
 ====

 This is a docker image, with android sdk and jenkins slave installed.
 It can be used for android CI and automation testing.